-Ulyanovsk is a Volga River cruise port (via the tributary Sviyaga River) and city located approx 705 km (438 ml) east of Moscow.
+Ulyanovsk is a Volga River cruise port (via the tributary Sviyaga River) and city located approx 705 km (438 mi) east of Moscow.
 By population (around 620,000) the city is ranked Russia's 22nd largest.
-The confluence of Sviyaga and Volga is approx 200 km (125 ml) north of the city.
+The confluence of Sviyaga and Volga is approx 200 km (125 mi) north of the city.

-Ulyanovsk is a major industrial center for Russia's aircraft and auto building industries.
-Here are the plants UAZ (automobile manufacturer), Aviastar-SP Aircraft Company, MARS Scientific and Production Association (manufacturing industrial control systems for Russia's Navy), Ulyanovsk Cartridge Works (ammunition manufacturer), UMZ (Ulyanovsk Motor Plant), UMZ (Ulyanovsk Mechanical Plant, defense manufacturer), large food-processing factories, manufacturing facilities of foreign corporations (Mars Inc / confectionery, Bridgestone / tyres, Takata / auto parts, Efes / beer, Alfa Group Mexico / foods).
-Here is also based Volga-Dnepr Airlines - international airline spezializing in unique and heavy cargo shipping,
+Ulyanovsk is a major industrial center for Russia's aircraft and auto-building industries.
+Here are the plants UAZ (automobile manufacturer), Aviastar-SP Aircraft Company, MARS Scientific and Production Association (manufacturing industrial control systems for Russia's Navy), Ulyanovsk Cartridge Works (ammunition manufacturer), UMZ (Ulyanovsk Motor Plant), UMZ (Ulyanovsk Mechanical Plant, defense manufacturer), large food-processing factories, manufacturing facilities of foreign corporations (Mars Inc/confectionery, Bridgestone / tires, Takata / auto parts, Efes / beer, Alfa Group Mexico / foods).
+Also here is based Volga-Dnepr Airlines - international airline specializing in unique and heavy cargo shipping,

 Tourism is a major industry in Ulyanovsk.
-In downtown were recently opened premium hotels by Hilton and Marriott.
+Premium hotels by Hilton and Marriott were recently opened in the downtown.
 Undory is located near Ulyanovsk and is famous for its mineral water springs and spas.